hyperjumptech/monika/docs/src/pages/guides/examples.md

 ## Enabling Notification

 Probes are more useful with notifications enabled to alert when something is amiss.
-Below is a probe example to monitor Monika landing page with an email notification:
+The following is an example configuration to get notification via e-mail when an incident occurs:

 ```yaml
 notifications: